AttackingOrDefending/lidraughts-bot/README.md

     cpuct: 3.1
 ```
 This would create the command-line option `--cpuct=3.1` to be used when starting the engine, like this for the engine lc0: `lc0 --cpuct=3.1` (no draughts equivalent).
 Any number of options can be listed here, each getting their own command-line option.
 - `hub_options`: A list of options to pass to a Hub engine after startup.
 Different engines have different options, so treat the options in `config.yml.default` as templates and not suggestions.
-When Hub engines start, they print a list of configurations that can modify their behavior.
-For example, Scan 3.1 prints the following when run at the command line:
+When Hub engines start, they print a list of configurations that can modify their behavior after receiving the string "hub".
+For example, to find out what options Scan 3.1 supports, run the executable in a terminal, type `hub`, and press Enter.
+The engine will print the following when run at the command line:
 ```
 id name=Scan version=3.1 author="Fabien Letouzey" country=France
 param name=variant value=normal type=enum values="normal killer bt frisian losing"